fpdetective/modCrawler/README.md

 # modCrawler
 Crawler based on a modified browser to detect online tracking.
+Used in the canvas fingerprinting and evercookie detection experiments in our CCS 2014 paper, [The Web Never Forgets](https://securehomes.esat.kuleuven.be/~gacar/persistent/the_web_never_forgets.pdf).
+Visit [The Web Never Forgets website](https://securehomes.esat.kuleuven.be/~gacar/persistent/) for more info.

 # Installation
 We strongly suggest you to use a virtual machine, container or similar isolation to install modCrawler.